Jinn: In the Kitāb al-Bulhān

 Al-Ahmar, the Red King of Tuesday.
 One of the Seven jinn-kings in the late 14th-century Book of Wonders.

 In the Book of Wonders compiled in the 14th century by Abd al-Hasan al-Isfahani, there are illustrations of various supernatural beings (demons, ʿafārīt, jinn, the evil eye, devils, lilith, celestial spirits, etc.).

 Each celestial spirit is referred to as a "King of the Jinn", represented alongside his spiritual helpers and alongside the corresponding talismanic symbols.
-For instance, the 'Red King of Tuesday' was depicted in the Book of Wonders as a sinister form astride a lion.
+For instance, the 'Red King of Tuesday' is depicted in the Book of Wonders as a sinister form astride a lion.
 In the same illustration, he holds a severed head and a sword, because the 'Red King of Tuesday' was aligned with Mars, the god of war.
-Alongside that, there were illustrations of the 'Gold King' and the 'White King'.
+Alongside that are illustrations of the 'Gold King' and the 'White King'.

-Aside from the seven 'Kings of the Jinn', the Book of Wonders included an illustration of Huma (Arabic: حمى), or the 'Fever'.
-Huma was depicted as three-headed and as embracing the room around him, in order to capture someone and bring on a fever in them.
+Aside from the seven 'Kings of the Jinn', the Book of Wonders includes an illustration of Huma (Arabic: حمى), or the 'Fever'.
+Huma is depicted as three-headed and as embracing the room around him, in order to capture someone and bring on a fever in them.

+The Seven Jinn Kings

+The Seven Kings of the Jinn, known in Arabic as "al-Mulūk al-Sab‘ah," represent a complex hierarchical structure within Arab esotericism and folklore, even though they find no direct mention in the Quran.
+Rather than stemming from canonical revelation, these seven entities emerged from the fusion of local traditions across various regions of the Arab world, reorganized into a unified cosmological system wherein the kings take turns ruling the parallel realm of the Jinn to maintain spiritual order.
+Each sovereign is assigned exclusive dominion over a day of the week, a classical astrological planet, a color, and a natural element, through which they command vast legions of lesser jinn.
+Yet, this rule is not absolute: standing alongside each king is a designated celestial archangel who acts as both a wise counselor and a messenger of God’s commands, issuing directives and ensuring that the Jinn sovereign respects the boundaries established by the divine plan without wreaking havoc upon the human world.